Tugcga/Dungeons/README.md

 ## Benchmarks

 The next table contains time of the generation process for different map sizes.
-For AssembluScript version we use NodeJS to execute WASM module.
+For AssemblyScript version we use NodeJS to execute WASM module.
 Rust version we measure native complied application and also WASM module (also executed in NodeJS).

 Map size | Python | AssemblyScript (WASM, 29 kb) | Rust (native) | Rust (WASM, 51 kb)
 --- | --- | --- | -- | --